henriiqueaze/Library-API/README.md

         <li><strong>PUT /book</strong> - Update a book by ID.</li>
         <li><strong>DELETE /book/{id}</strong> - Delete a book by ID.</li>
     </ul>
+    <h2>💡 HATEOAS</h2>
+    <p>This API implements HATEOAS (Hypermedia as the Engine of Application State) principles to enhance its RESTful design.
+Each response includes hypermedia links that help clients navigate available actions such as self, update, and delete operations.
+This makes the API more intuitive and self-descriptive, allowing clients to discover functionality dynamically without relying solely on external documentation.</p>
     <h2>🛠 Stack</h2>
     <ul>
         <li>Java</li>